lnncrs/ML-2018/README.md

-# UFABC ML 2018
+# Machine Learning Submissions

-Repository for 1Q/2018 "Machine Learning" activities submissions on UFABC (Federal University of ABC - BR)
+UFABC 1Q/2018 - Machine Learning Class

 **The activities 4th and 8th are partially complete, the 6th was skipped**